uab-cgds-worthey/quac/docs/quac_watch.md

 * literature
 * in-house analyses using hundreds of GS and ES samples
 * knowledge gained from our past sample QC experiences

-!!! tip

-    Custom configs for QuaC-Watch can be provided via `--quac_watch_config`.